 The Contact Center of the Future in the Distributed Workforce Era

 As customer service leaders envision the contact center of the future, a key question is whether agents will need to come in to work at all.
-After all, the costs of operating a physical contact center are immense, and the challenges of training, motivating and retaining staff remain major pain points for all B2C organizations.
+In our COVID-19 pandemic, working from home across the industry spectrum has proved safer and most definitely possible.
+This has been a consideration even before the world-changing virus, as the costs of operating a physical contact center are immense, and the challenges of training, motivating and retaining staff remain major pain points for all B2C organizations.
 As more companies embrace the possibilities offered by cloud-based infrastructure, the pros of employing a distributed workforce are now beginning to outweigh the cons.

-A growing number of organizations are looking to the heavens – or the cloud, to be precise – for answers.
+A growing number of organizations are looking to the heavens – or the cloud, to be precise – for answers about the contact center’s future.
 By migrating their legacy infrastructures to the cloud, and by shifting to remotely based workforces, enterprises are now able to make huge cost savings while enhancing both agent productivity and customer service quality.

 Over the next few years, existing contact center solutions will give way to more flexible approaches that meet the demands of an increasingly mobile workforce, enabling managers to solve the ever-growing problem of agent attrition.
-Companies will also be to scale up and down more effectively to meet seasonal demand.
-In fact, the global Contact Center as a Service (CCaaS) market is projected to expand to USD 24.11 billion by 2023, up from USD 6.47 billion two years ago, representing a CAGR of 25%.
+Companies will also be able to scale up and down more effectively to meet seasonal demand.
+In fact, the global Contact Center as a Service (CCaaS) software market was valued at USD 24.8 billion in 2018, and is projected to reach USD 35.1 billion by 2026.
+The CAGR growth rate is 4.4% from 2019 to 2026.

 Supporting Distributed Workforces

 It’s vital to keep sight of the fact that agents need backup, from both peers and superiors.
-Team-based service models are growing in popularity, enabling a more holistic approach to customer care, and the ‘free agent’ of the near future will need to rely on constant support from colleagues, as well as ‘always on’ digital resources and agent decision support tools that cover the widest possible ranges of devices and customer issues.
+Team-based service models are growing in popularity, enabling a more holistic approach to customer care.
+The ‘free agent’ of a contact center in the future will need to rely on constant support from colleagues, as well as ‘always on’ digital resources and agent decision support tools that cover the widest possible ranges of devices and customer issues.

 This needn’t represent an insurmountable challenge in a globalized world where outsourced contact centers have been a fact of life for over twenty years.
 Think about your own office.
-You probably speak directly to the colleagues at your own desk cluster, but if you want advice from your friend in R&D or the guy in HR, you’ll almost certainly ping them.
+You probably speak directly to the colleagues at your own desk cluster, but if you want advice from your friend in R&D or the guy in HR, you’ll almost certainly communicate with them digitally.

 Fewer Calls, Superior Skills

-As AI becomes more firmly entrenched in the contact center of the future, there will be a profound change in the types of tasks handled by agents.
+As the contact centers of the future start to feature Artificial Intelligence as a main player, there will be a profound change in the types of tasks handled by agents.
 Chatbot designers naturally focus on automating the simple, repetitive tasks that make up around 60% of all customer queries.
 Live agents will therefore increasingly focus on the toughest nuts to crack.
 The customer service and experience issues that require in-depth product expertise and the highest levels of patience and empathy are those which companies will be happy to pay specialists – multiskilled Subject Matter Experts – to handle.

 Of course, the contact center of the future will need an arsenal of cutting-edge technological weapons, especially visual desktop tools that enable direct, intuitive communication with customers.
-For example, Customer Service is rapidly emerging as the killer app for Computer Vision AI, enabling contact centers to save fortunes by recognizing devices and issues in order to route calls to the most appropriate agents or to self-service channels.
+For example, one contact center future trend in customer service that is rapidly emerging is Computer Vision AI.
+This technology enables contact centers to save fortunes by recognizing devices and issues in order to route calls to the most appropriate agents or to self-service channels.